ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 In v23 we are releasing a major rewrite of our themes with the goal of making it easier to write custom themes.
-Most custom themes will need updating to use the new system.
-We want to explain why we're doing this, and tell you how to upgradew your themes.
+We have implemented a backwards compatibility mode so that the majority of custom themes should continue working without changes.
+Some apps may need to upgrade to use the new method for creating custom themes, either because:

+1. The backwards compatibility mode is causing issues for your app
+2. You want to use new theme features added in v23 or a later release

+This guide explains what has changed, why we changed it, and how to update your apps.

 ## Why we're updating our themes